Ntanmay10/tansniff/README.md

 # Tansniff

 Tansniff is a lightweight network packet sniffer built using Python and the Scapy library.
-It captures and analyzes network packets, allowing users to inspect packet data for investigation.
+It captures and analyzes network packets, allowing users to inspect and save packet data for future investigation.

 ## Features